steemit/smt-whitepaper/smt-manual/manual.md

 - The unit ratio does not change so `min_unit_ratio` / `max_unit_ratio` must be set accordingly
 - We disable the hidden caps by using a zero nonce and setting `lower_bound == upper_bound`
 - We still need to reveal the caps with `smt_cap_reveal_operation`
+- The hard cap specified is the largest hard cap that does not result in created tokens exceeding `STEEMIT_MAX_SHARE_SUPPLY`

 #### BETA